CKHC-FM

 CKHC-FM is a Canadian radio station, broadcasting at 96.9 FM in Toronto, Ontario.
-It is the campus radio station of the city's Humber College.
-CKHC's studios and transmitter are located at the Humber College's North Campus building on Humber College Boulevard.
+It is the campus radio station of the city's Humber Polytechnic.
+CKHC's studios and transmitter are located at the Humber Polytechnic's North Campus building on Humber College Boulevard.

 The station was licensed by the CRTC in 2004 as a developmental FM station.
 CKHC was the first radio station in Canada to voluntarily adopt a 100 per cent Canadian content playlist.
 In 2007, the station was approved for a campus instructional license and an increase in power.
-It can now be heard at a radius of 10 km around the Humber North campus.
+It can now be heard at a radius of 10 km (6 miles) around the Humber North campus.
 The station is known on-air as 96.9 Radio Humber.

 Programming includes a daily news magazine show @Humber, which airs Monday to Friday at noon and again at 6 p.m.
 Jazz from Humber's renowned music program at 8 a.m. and midnight, along with a daily sports show, Humber Sportsdrive at 5:30 p.m.